jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 In the previous blog in the [Interpreter Grammar and Parser, Revisited](https://jhumelsine.github.io/2025/12/23/prototype.html#interpreter-grammar-and-parser-revisited) section, I mentioned __Variable/Function Names__ and __Class Names__ as two types of Alphanumerics in my Domain-Specific Language.
 I had managed them in two different registries at the time.
 I now realize that I could have probably managed them in one registry.

 ## Register Object Variances
 The _Olympic Rings_ insight opened new ideas in my mind.
 The Prototype Registry doesn't mandate exactly one registered object for each `RegisteredBreeder`.
 The registered _Olympic Rings_ object isn't even a `RegisteredBreeder`.
 It's a `Shapes`, which extends `Shape`.
-The reason I can register the _Olympic Rings_ object is because the Prototype Registry registers `Shape` objects by name, and almost every object instance in this design is a `Shape`.
+The reason I can register the _Olympic Rings_ object is that the Prototype Registry registers `Shape` objects by name, and almost every object instance in this design is a `Shape`.

 What else can I do? `Triangle` and `Rectangle` are _Polygons_.
 Can I reduce two classes to one?